 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Madison, Wis. - Feeling grateful may not come easily during difficult times, but research shows that expressing gratitude can help us to emerge from a crisis with a healthier perspective on our experience and create a more hopeful and optimistic path forward.

 While this past year has caused all of us to reflect on what we've lost during the pandemic, UW Health Distinguished Psychologist Shilagh Mirgain says now is a good time to identify, acknowledge and express the things that we appreciate and are grateful for in our lives.

-There are many ways in which we can express our gratitude toward others, Mirgain says, but she suggests it doesn't need to be more complicated than a phone call, sending a written or e-mailed letter, or simply telling somebody in person, if possible.
+There are many ways in which we can express our gratitude toward others, Mirgain said, but she suggests it doesn't need to be more complicated than a phone call, sending a written or emailed letter, or simply telling somebody in person, if possible.